kiran-sumant/ObsidianKM/Academic/Academic notes/Flagship Seminar 2024-06-24.md

 presentation levels **==in-vivo==** predicts immunogenicity! something drives correlation significance with in-vivo and the specific cell types.

+are all viruses the same?
+what happens if dendritic cells aren't infected by a particular virus?
+***cross presentation*** helps

 # What question did you ask and what was the answer?